School of Engineering

 Student Services Specialist, Management Science and Engineering

-Current Role at StanfordMathias Gomez is a Student Services Specialist for Management Science and Engineering (MS&E) and provides administrative and operational support to faculty, staff, and students on topics regarding admission, student life, and academic services.
+Current Role at StanfordMathias Gomez is a Student Services Specialist for Management Science and Engineering (MS&E).
+He provides administrative support to faculty, staff, and students.

 -